K. A. Mathiazhagan: Political life

 When C. N. Annadurai split from the DK and went on to form the DMK, Mathiazhagan became one of the founding leaders of the DMK along with Annadurai, V. R. Nedunchezhiyan, E. V. K. Sampath and N. V. Natarajan.
-Mathialagan along with the other four founding leaders is famously referred to as the "Aimberum Thalaivargal" after the mummunai struggle in 1950's (Five Great Leaders or Heads).
-He went on to become one of the early influential members of the DMK.
+Mathialagan along with the other four founding leaders is referred to as the "Aimberum Thalaivargal" after the mummunai struggle in 1950's (Five Great Leaders or Heads).
+He went on to become one of the early members of the DMK.
 He was elected to the Tamil Nadu legislative assembly from Thousand Lights constituency as a DMK candidate in the 1962, 1967, and 1971 elections.

 Electoral history

 Tamil Nadu minister

 He served as a minister of Food, Revenue and Commercial Taxes in C. N. Annadurai's administration from 6 March 1967 to 10 February 1969.
 He also served as Minister of Finance in M. Karunanidhi's administration after the Annadurai's death.
 In September 1970 he resigned from the cabinet, citing moral and ethical issues after charges of corruption, involving the purchase of a bungalow, were brought upon him by the opposition.
 These charges were later on proved to be false.
 It is claimed in some quarters, that these charges were leveled against him because he was considered to be a threat to Karunanidhi's leadership.